 - Know how long you should stay in a job.

 When you feel like your career is not getting anywhere, it’s probably time to pause and take a look back.
 Are you still on the right track, or is it time to think over your career direction?
-One of the common advices given to newly-grads is that jumping in and out of different jobs in a short span of time makes a bad record and is a major turn off for employers.
+One of the common advice given to newly-grads is that jumping in and out of different jobs in a short span of time makes a bad record and is a major turn off for employers.
 While this true, you should also know that overstaying can also be detrimental and can make you miss better opportunities.

 DON’T’s: While times are tough and you need the money, it does not mean you just have to suck it up and get stuck in a job you do not like.
-Do not stick for too long if the job/position/company you are in does not fulfill you or your career goals.
+Do not stick for too long if the job/position/company you are in does not fulfil you or your career goals.

 DO’s: When you just graduated and are in your 20’s, it’s quite natural to try different jobs, sometimes in different fields.
 This helps you gather information on what you like and what you don’t.
-In the end, these information can help you decide what you want to pursue.
+In the end, this information can help you decide what you want to pursue.
 Other than that, each job that you try adds something new not only to your skills but also to your work experience.
 They are essential in building your resume/CV!

-- It’s better to be honest and own up to your mistakes than to cover them up.
+- It’s better, to be honest, and own up to your mistakes than to cover them up.

 Even professionals are guilty of doing this.
 It’s understandable; it is only natural that we look for ways to protect and save ourselves from the lecturing and criticism.
 However, sooner or later, you will realize that it will do you more harm than good to keep on covering up your mistakes.

 DON’T’s: Avoid blaming other people for your mistakes.
-Not only will you be building tension between you and your coworkers; this is also not a good image to keep in the professional world.
+Not only will you be building tension between you and your co-workers; this is also not a good image to keep in the professional world.